edgiardina/Plugin.Maui.NativeCalendar/README.md

 ##### `Events`

 List of dates that have events.
-The calendar will display a dot below the date number to indicate there is an event on that date. (iOS only)
+The calendar will display a dot below the date number to indicate there is an event on that date.